Earl Sweatshirt

-Thebe Neruda Kgositsile (born February 24, 1994), also known by his stage name Earl Sweatshirt, is an American rapper, songwriter, and record producer.
-Kgositsile was originally known by the moniker Sly Tendencies when he began rapping in 2008, but soon changed his name when Tyler, the Creator invited him to join his alternative hip hop collective Odd Future in late 2009.
+Thebe Neruda Kgositsile (born February 24, 1994), known professionally as Earl Sweatshirt, is an American rapper and record producer.
+Kgositsile was originally known by the moniker Sly Tendencies when he began rapping in 2008, but changed his name when Tyler, the Creator invited him to join his alternative hip hop collective Odd Future in late 2009.
+He is the son of South African political poet Keorapetse Kgositsile.

-He gained recognition and critical praise for his debut mixtape, Earl, which he released in March 2010, at the young age of 16.
-Shortly after its release, his mother sent him to a boarding school in Samoa for at-risk teens for a year and a half.
-He was unable to record music during his tenure there, but returned to Los Angeles in February 2012, just before his eighteenth birthday.
-Kgositsile rejoined Odd Future and started producing new music, releasing his debut studio album, Doris, in August 2013.
+At the age of 16, he gained recognition and critical praise for his second mixtape, Earl (2010).
+Shortly after its release, he was sent to a boarding school in Samoa for at-risk teens by his mother, which he attended for a year and a half.
+Unable to record during his stay, he returned to Los Angeles in February 2012 before his eighteenth birthday.
+Kgositsile rejoined Odd Future and adopted a recording contract with the group's parent label, Columbia Records to release his debut studio album, Doris (2013).

-His second album, I Don't Like Shit, I Don't Go Outside, followed in March 2015, and his third, Some Rap Songs, released in November 2018.
-His projects have all received widespread critical praise.
-He is currently signed to his independent label Tan Cressida, which was formerly distributed by Columbia Records.
-On November 1, 2019, Kgositsile released an EP titled Feet of Clay.
-Earl released the deluxe version of Feet of Clay a few months after and then took a year off from music to start working on his next album.
-In late 2021, Earl released the single "2010" and then released 2 more singles before releasing his fourth studio album SICK!.
+The album peaked within the top five of the Billboard 200, while his second and third albums, I Don't Like Shit, I Don't Go Outside (2015) and Some Rap Songs (2018), both peaked within the top 20; each received critical praise.
+He then signed with Warner Records to release his second EP, Feet of Clay (2019) as well as his fourth and fifth studio albums, Sick!
+(2022) and Live Laugh Love (2025), which is currently his most recent album.
+He has also collaborated with record producer the Alchemist on their project, Voir Dire (2023).

 Early life

-Thebe Neruda Kgositsile was born in Chicago, Illinois, to Cheryl Harris, a law professor at University of California, Los Angeles, and Keorapetse Kgositsile, a South African poet and political activist.
+Thebe Neruda Kgositsile was born on February 24, 1994, in Chicago, Illinois, to Cheryl Harris, a law professor and critical race theorist at the University of California, Los Angeles, and Keorapetse Kgositsile, a South African poet and political activist.
 Harris and Kgositsile separated when Thebe was six years old.

-He attended the UCLA Lab School in Los Angeles and New Roads Middle School & High School in Santa Monica, California.
+His father is often mentioned in Kgositsile's music and was called a "complicated figure" by Pitchfork.
+He was presented as a person that was often absent in Kgositsile's life, due to him living in South Africa while Kgositsile lived in Los Angeles, California.
+Kgositsile stated that "Me and my dad had a relationship that's not uncommon for people to have with their fathers, which is a non-perfect one, talking to him is symbolic and non-symbolic, but it's literally closure for my childhood.
+Not getting to have that moment left me to figure out a lot with my damn self."
+Kgositsile attended the UCLA Lab School in Los Angeles and New Roads Middle School & High School in Santa Monica, California.